stegiopast/wf-nanoribolyzer/README.md

 │   ├── intensity_matrix.png                    # Intensity matrix used for the clustering approach with 300 clusters carrying the most reads.
 Clusters are shown as red rectangles of which the upper left corner represents common (start,end) sites.
 │   └── fragment_analysis.log                   # Log file of fragment_hdbscan_analysis script
 │
+├── readtail_analysis                           # Extract the last 20 nucleotides in every reads before the polyA tail.
+Output of this folder can be used for motif enrichment analysis
+│   │
+│   ├── X.txt                                   # List of 20 nucleotide long sequences of readtails before polyA tail for all reads associated with literature fragment (X).
+│   ├── X.fasta                                 # Fasta of 20 nucleotide long sequences of readtails before polyA tail for all reads associated with literature fragment (X).
+Header indicates the read id.
+│   ├── X_tail_comparison.fasta                 # Fasta of 20 nucleotide long sequences of readtails before polyA tail for all reads associated with literature fragment (X).
+Header indicates the read id.
+Additionally shows the excluded polyA tail.
+│   └── X.json                                  # Dictionairy with modet abundant nucleotides for each position of the last 20 nucleotides before polyA tail for all reads associated with literature fragment (X).
+│
+├── taillength_estimation                       # Output folder of polyA taillength assessment
+│   │
+│   ├── tail_estimation.csv                     # Lists taillength for each read_id aligned to 45SN1
+│
+├── polyA_template_based                        # Assesment of polyA taillengths for reads associated to specific literature based fragments
+│   │
+│   ├── polyA_tails_intermediates_mean.html     # PolyA taillength of reads associated with literature based fragments.
+Start and end sites of shown fragments are determined by mean start and end sites of reads associated to a fragment.
+│   ├── polyA_tails_intermediates_min_max.html  # PolyA taillength of reads associated with literature based fragments.
+Start and end sites of shown fragments are determined by minimal start and maximal end site of reads associated to a fragment.
+│   ├── polyA_tails_intermediates_template.html # PolyA taillength of reads associated with literature based fragments.
+Start and end sites fit to the start and end sites of literature based fragments.
+│   ├── taillength_per_intermediate_mean.csv    # Table storing the information for the html objects above
+│   ├── taillength_per_intermediate_min_max.csv # Table storing the information for the html objects above
+│   └── violinplot_taillength_per_intermediate.png   # Figure showing the polyA taillength for all reads associated to specific literature based fragments
+│
+├── polyA_hdbscan_based_clusters                # Assesment of polyA taillengths for reads associated to specific fragments resulting from hdbscan.
+Same folder structure for polyA_intensity_base_clusters
+│   │
+│   ├── polyA_tails_clustering.html             # PolyA taillength of reads associated with reference free fragments.
+The 300 most abundant fragments are shown.
+│   ├── polyA_tails_intermediates_min_max.html  # PolyA taillength of reads associated with literature based fragments.
+Start and end sites of shown fragments are determined by minimal start and maximal end site of reads associated to a fragment.
+│   └── polyA_tails_intermediates_template.html # PolyA taillength of reads associated with literature based fragments.
+Start and end sites fit to the start and end sites of literature based fragments.
+│
+├── coverage_plots                              # Plots showing the read coverage of reference based templated after association
+│   │
+│   ├── coverage_fragments_absolute.png         # Coverage plot for each reference based fragment after read associtaion.
+Normalize to the maximum expression of a respective fragment.
+│   ├── coverage_fragments_absolute_all.png     # Coverage plot for each reference based fragment after read associtaion.
+Normalize to the number of all reads in the sample.
+│   ├── coverage_fragments_relative.png         # Coverage plot for each reference based fragment after read associtaion.
+Normalization to the maximum expression of a respective fragment and shown as percentage.
+│   ├── coverage_total_sample_absolute.png      # Read coverage of the whole 45SN1 normalized to number of all reads in the sample.
+│   └── coverage_total_sample_relative.png      # Read coverage of the whole 45SN1 normalized to number of all reads in the sample and shown as percentage.
+│
+├── cut_site_plot                               # Visualization for significantly abundant cut sites
+│   │
+│   └── cut_sites.html                          # Cut sites determined by fragment based threshold cut site determination of template based analysis.
+Normalized to the number of all reads in the sample.
+│
+└── rRNA_report.html                            # HTML report including all plots decribed above.
+Will be automatically integrated in Epi2Me.

 ## References